muratk5n/thirdwave/en/README.md

 ---

-This Dr. Tatsuya Kodama does good work; does reseerch on solar beam-down and H2 generation through high heat, wout electrolysis, has Oz CSIRO ties.
+This Dr. Tatsuya Kodama does good work; does research on solar beam-down and H2 generation through high heat, wout electrolysis, has Oz CSIRO ties.